praggatii/Creating-a-Dataframe/README.md

-# Creating a Dataframe
+# Training Script

-This repository contains a Python script for training machine learning models.
+Task1: This repository contains a Python script where we have created DataFrame using PySpark.
+Task2:
+Task3:
+Task4:
+Task5:

 ## Features